a11smiles/GitSync/README.md

     }
    ```

-2. In your yaml file add the secret as a mapping to an `ado` environment variable (notice the last line):
+2. In your yaml file add the secret as a mapping to an `ado` input variable (notice the last line):

     ```yaml
     - uses: a11smiles/GitSync@main